921kiyo/ML395_NN/README.md

 test_deep_fer_model(img_folder, model_path)
 ```

 `train_fcnet_optimise_params.py` is used to train the optimised model for question 5.
+The model can be trained directly from the JPEG data on bitbucket, however this is slow to load.
+Also provided is a function to load the data from a pickle object, which loads significantly faster.

 `train_fcnet_optimise_params_gridsearch` and `train_fcnet_optimise_params_gridsearch_2dims` are used only to search for parameters and were not used to train the final model.